bjuppa/metatagbag/README.md

 ## Adding tags

-The `add()` method will modify the `MetaTagBag` instance, adding any tags supplied without checking for duplicates.
+The `add(...$tags)` method will modify the `MetaTagBag` instance, adding any tags supplied without checking for duplicates.

-The `merge()` method will also modify the `MetaTagBag` instance, but will overwrite any existing tags having the same `name`, `http-equiv`, `itemprop`, or `property` attributes.
+The `merge(...$tags)` method will also modify the `MetaTagBag` instance, but will overwrite any existing tags having the same `name`, `http-equiv`, `itemprop`, or `property` attributes.

 ### Merging array attributes